defcon902/defcon902.github.io/README.md

 - Wireless (basically anything, from amature radio to monitoring plaines, to tracking data from your water meter)
 - Coding (software development, scripting, poetry for your computer)
 - Lock Picking (picking, raking, bypassing, re-keying)

+Take a look at our [topics](https://github.com/defcon902/defcon902.github.io/blob/master/topics.md) page and see if there is anything that speaks to you, and feel free to submit a PR with your own ideas!

 ## Location